 The Mastercard Black Card, which is offered through Luxury Card, is a black coated metal credit card that screams exclusivity.
 However, applying for this card isn’t overly difficult since it’s available online, and the $495 annual fee ($195 for each Authorized User) makes it a lot more affordable.

-If you do opt to sign up for this black card, you’ll earn 1x points for each dollar you spend.
+If you do opt to sign up for this black card, you’ll earn 1X points.
 However, your rewards are worth 2 percent when redeemed for airfare with any airline, and you get 1.5 percent back in value when you redeem your rewards for cash back.

 Cardholder benefits you’ll receive include a 24/7 luxury travel concierge, access to a luxury magazine, an annual airline credit, a credit for Global Entry or TSA Precheck, a Priority Pass Select membership, no foreign transaction fees and various travel protections and insurance.